surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.23.0-dev.2 =
+= 4.23.0-dev.3 =

-(2019/02/05) Updated the "Author Link URL Profile Contact" default value from 'Google+' to 'WebSite' (Google+ is shutting down its service on April 2nd 2019).
+(2019/02/05) Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options (the values are no longer used by Google).

 = 4.22.0 =